ssamkough/reroov-api/README.md

-# Livement ⏺️
+# Reroov API ⏺️

-API for Livement.
+API for Reroov.
 App lets you compete with other people live on a certain topic.
 Works similar to Kahoot, Quizlet Live, except with more options and for free!

 ## Technologies 📟